knnb/ACIO-NUKER/README.md

-#            VERSION 1.0.7 IS HERE!
+#            VERSION 1.0.8 IS HERE!
 ### whats new?
-- Version: 1.0.7
+- Version: 1.0.8
-- Added: Token Brute-Force
-- Added: Enable/Disable Proxies
+- Added: Server Booster

 -------------------